An ingredient some of us use daily could be causing the symptoms and ailments we’re working hard to heal or avoid.

 As we breathe sulfur dioxide or absorb sulfites with our skin or eat foods with sulfites, our digestive system has to process them or they will end up trying to react with our cells, which is where we can start having reactions.

 Our SOUX gene reduces sulfites into sulfates so our body can finish processing them.
 Without a nutrient called Molybdenum(Mb), this gene does not function properly.
-If we react poorly to even natural food based sulfur compounds(onions, garlic etc), it’s possible we may need a bit more than molybdenum to get everything we require running again.
+If we react poorly to even natural food based sulfur compounds(onions, garlic etc), it’s possible we may need a bit more than molybdenum to get everything running again.
 The core of our methylation system may need some work.
 My other website gets into the basics of this https://sickoftired.com/methylation/

 Food products with sulfites

 We’ve known about some of the negative reactions associated with sulfur dioxide’s use in food since the 1970’s, but we continue to use it in many foods and drinks.
-(It’s almost like profit is the main focal point in everything.. almost)
+(It’s almost like profit is the main focal point in everything..)

 Can we seriously assume a person with asthma or all the other symptoms has not been exposed to any of these foods or ingredients?
 And can we really assume sulfites were ruled out?